Multivariate Quadratic Transformations and the Interpolation Kernel: The kernel as symmetric function

 valid whenever $|a|<1$; given the expressions on the right, it is straightforward to apply either homomorphism.

 For duality, we have the following correspondences; in each case, we take $\ord(q)=\ord(t)=0$, and choose the remaining parameters so that the Gamma functions have arguments of order in $[0,1]$.
 Then the claim is that {\em if we divide by the limit as $p\to 0$}, the residual functions are related by $\omega_{q,t}$.
-For interaction factors, we have:
+For interaction factors, we have (recalling the formal symmetry $\Gamm{p,1/q}(z)=1/\Gampq(qz)$):

 If $a=\sqrt{pq/t}$, we can take the square root to obtain

 For univariate factors, we have

 Combining all of the above gives